Single-Molecule-Sequencing/PGx-prep/README.md

 Preparatory post-basecalling demultiplex algorithms and HPC+Slurm solutions for processing BAM files ahead of the ONT's PGx workflow.

-This repository provides a suite of Python scripts to automate the sorting, indexing, and merging of BAM files, tailored for high-performance computing (HPC) environments using the Slurm workload manager.
+This repository provides a suite of Python scripts to automate the sorting, merging, and indexing of BAM files, tailored for high-performance computing (HPC) environments using the Slurm workload manager.

 ## Manifest

 -   `sortBAM`: Generates `samtools sort` commands for all BAM files in a given directory.
+-   `mergeBAM`: Generates `samtools merge` commands for grouping BAM files by sample, based on a `SampleSheet.csv` file.
 -   `indexBAM`: Indexes all BAM files in a directory using parallel processing.
--   `mergeBAM`: Generates `samtools merge` commands for grouping BAM files by sample, based on a `SampleSheet.csv` file.
 -   `cmdtxt2sbatch`: Converts a text file of shell commands into individual Slurm `.sbatch` scripts for job submission.
 -   `submitAll`: Submits all `.sbatch` files in a specified directory to the Slurm scheduler.